sevenval/flat-docs/README.md

 ![Couper](https://couper.io/assets/images/couper-logo.svg)

-FLAT - the "Frontend Layer API Toolkit" by [Sevenval](https://www.sevenval.com/) is designed for easy decoupling frontend from backend in modern web applications.
+_FLAT_ - the "Frontend Layer API Toolkit" by [Sevenval](https://www.sevenval.com/) is designed for easy decoupling frontend from backend in modern web applications.
+It is the preview version of _Couper_.
 See [couper.io](https://couper.io/) for more details.

 This developer's documention helps building maintainable JSON-based web APIs on top of FLAT.